martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~
 {: #fig-transport-parameter title="version_aliasing Transport Parameter value"}

-i
-The meaning and generation of these fields are described below.
+These fields are described in the sections below.

 The Packet Length Offset and Expiration Time fields are encoded using the
 Variable Length Integer encoding from Section 16 of {{RFC9000}}.
 Expiration